Glassell Park, Los Angeles: Education

+Entertainment industry ties

+The neighborhood's Super A Foods (2925 Division Street) was a filming location for A Star is Born (2018) and Once Upon a Time in Hollywood (2019).

+Glassell Park is home to numerous recording studios including Kingsize SoundLabs, The Ship, Mant Sounds, The Cave, Balboa Recording Studios and Verdugo Sound.

 Recreation

 The Glassell Park Recreation Center is near the center of Glassell Park, on Verdugo Road.
 The Rio de Los Angeles State Park is along San Fernando Road and adjacent to the Los Angeles River.
 It is on part of the former Taylor Yard, a railway switching facility in Glassell Park and Cypress Park.